If you make a purchase through links in this article, I get a small commission at no cost to you. Learn more

 Tereré is a different story — Sinceridad Naranja is very refreshing when enjoyed cold, like you would expect.
 It makes you feel revitalized and clear-minded, which makes it perfect for hot summer mornings and afternoons, especially during the weekdays when you need to be extra sharp.
 However, I would recommend to avoid drinking this tereré in the evening — in my experience the energizing vigor that Sinceridad Naranja gives you can last for a long period of time and can cause some troubles with falling asleep even if you are not drinking it super late.

-Special thanks to Un Mate Europe for providing Sinceridad Naranja for this review!
+for providing Sinceridad Naranja for this review!

 What are your thoughts on Sinceridad Naranja?
 Comment below!

 Subscribe to the free newsletter!

 Get access to new content as soon as it is published and receive exclusive offers, deals and discounts on yerba mate and related products!
 You can unsubscribe anytime.